reconhub/incidence/README.md

 - **`pool`**: pool incidence from different groups into one global incidence time series.

-## Worked example: simulated Ebola outbreak
+# Worked example: simulated Ebola outbreak

+## Loading the data

 This example uses the simulated Ebola Virus Disease (EVD) outbreak from the package [*outbreaks*](http://github.com/reconhub/outbreaks).
 We will compute incidence for various time